 So you like wine and want to save money?
 Welcome to my world!
-Check out these easy ways to save money on wine while enjoying every sip.
+Check out these easy sips on how to save money on wine.

 Save money on wine by knowing how much wine you go through every year and then set your budget.
 Next, shop for wine strategically to take advantage of holiday discounts and bulk purchase discounts.
 If you normally drink wine-by-the-glass at restaurants, save money by getting a full bottle or bringing your own wine.
 Other ways to save money on wine include drinking what you buy and buying wines from less well-known regions.